mkysoft/basicauthentication/README.md

 # basicauthentication
-Check Basic Authentication in WCF service
+Check Basic Authentication in WCF service in code.